The Non-convex Geometry of Low-rank Matrix Optimization: Understanding the Factored Landscapes for PSD Matrices

-Our primary interest is to understand how the landscape of the lifted objective function $f(X)$ is transformed by the factored parameterization $\phi(U) = UU^T$, particularly how its global optimum is mapped to the factored space, how other types of critical points are introduced, and what are their properties.
-As a constrained convex optimization, all critical points of \eqref{eqn:origin} are global optima and are characterized by the necessary and sufficient KKT condition \cite{boyd2004convex}:
+The proof is inspired by connecting the optimality conditions for the two programs~\eqref{nvx:eqn:P0} and~\eqref{nvx:eqn:F0}.
+First of all, as the critical points of the convex optimization problem~\eqref{nvx:eqn:P0}, they are global optima and are characterized by the necessary and sufficient KKT condition~\cite{nvx:boyd2004convex}